spookyusers/learning-projects/localLLM/local_llm_matlab.md

 ```matlab
 ollama pull llama3
 ```
+- Did this in terminal as well.
+Went fine.
 Can also pull llama2, codellama, phi3, mistral, gemma (probably others).
+- For the following parts, I assume I do all of it in MATLAB.
+I'm running on Ubuntu and just using matlab -nodesktop so hopefully this goes well.

 ## Initialize Chat for RAG (Retrieval Augmented Generation)